-As the excess delay values and relationships that result from the three v^ fitting approaches 16 look very similar (see Figure 2), we present the results only for the Underwood model in Table 17 3.
+As the excess delay values and relationships that result from the three $v^$ fitting approaches look very similar (see Figure 2), we present the results only for the Underwood model in Table 3.
 The results for the other three models do not alter the findings.
-Generally, we find that the 18 model formulated in Eqn.
-1 explains substantial variance found in Athens, Innsbruck, London, 19 and Lucerne.
-The low R^2 in Paris and Zurich suggests that the model does not well describe 20 the data for these cities.
-Potentially, the value for Paris results from the temporal aggregation at 21 one-hour intervals instead of 2-5 minute intervals, where many of the dynamic effects might be 22 averaged out.
-In future research, we will investigate further the factors of the distribution of excess 23 delays in Paris and Zurich.
-24
+Generally, we find that the model formulated in Equation 1 explains substantial variance found in Athens, Innsbruck, London, and Lucerne.
+The low $R^2$ in Paris and Zurich suggests that the model does not well describe the data for these cities.
+Potentially, the value for Paris results from the temporal aggregation at 1h intervals instead of 2 to 5 min intervals, where many of the dynamic effects might be averaged out.
+In future research, we will investigate further the factors of the distribution of excess delays in Paris and Zurich.

-For Athens, Innsbruck, London, Lucerne, and Zurich we find positive and statistically sig-25 nificant effects of vehicle density on excess delays.
-However, their effect sizes differ by one order 26 magnitude.
-Future research has to investigate why this effect is so substantially different between 27 the shown networks.
-Potential reasons are data bias, network topology, traffic control, etc. In ad-28 dition, Figure 4 for Innsbruck suggests that the linear model in Eqn.
-1 is falsely specified as the 29 loading and unloading effect and their interaction are clearly not linear.
-This means that the model 30 formulation from Eqn.
-1 might not capture all underlying mechanisms, which could be a reason 31 for the alternate effect direction found in Paris.
-Here, the effect estimation regarding the loading 32 part results in $\beta_k = 0.377$ (p < 0.01), which supports the findings related to the other five cities.
-The 33 effect corresponds to increasing excess delays with traffic density.
-More specifically, we observe 34 an increase of the estimates around 1 s/m for every 0.01 veh/m increase.
-Note that this effect is in 35 addition to the speed reduction already captured in the MFD.
-Nevertheless, the findings from Paris 36 indicate that an analysis of the differences could reveal further insights.
-37 The six cities cover different spatial scales to understand the behavior of the loading indica-38 tor for different city sizes.
-The indicator variable for loading is negative and statistically significant in Athens, Innsbruck, Lucerne, and Zurich, while Zurich and Lucerne report an effect of one order of magnitude less than Athens and Innsbruck.
-It means that during the network loading, fewer ex-
+For Athens, Innsbruck, London, Lucerne, and Zurich we find positive and statistically significant effects of vehicle density on excess delays.
+However, their effect sizes differ by one order of magnitude.
+Future research has to investigate why this effect is so substantially different between the shown networks.
+Potential reasons are data bias, network topology, traffic control, and so forth.
+In addition, Figure 4 for Innsbruck suggests that the linear model in Equation 1 is falsely specified as the loading and unloading effect and their interaction are clearly not linear.
+This means that the model formulation from Equation 1 might not capture all underlying mechanisms, which could be a reason for the alternate effect direction found in Paris.
+Here, the effect estimation for the loading part results in $\beta_k = 0.377$ (p < 0.01), which supports the findings related to the other five cities.
+The effect corresponds to increasing excess delays with traffic density.
+More specifically, we observe an increase of the estimates around 1 s/m for every 0.01 veh/m (vehicles per meter) increase.
+Note that this effect is in addition to the speed reduction already captured in the MFD.
+Nevertheless, the findings from Paris indicate that an analysis of the differences could reveal further insights.